I consider automated tests the best form of documentation

 Supported the project during its lifetime as a sole developer/ops

-Idium AS/Idium Kraków Sp. z o.o low-cost, low-effort, website-as-service company, NO/PL
+Idium AS/Idium Kraków Sp. z o.o website-as-service company, NO/PL

 Junior PHP Developer onsite, from 05-2014 to 01-2015